Tell me a bit about yourselves and how you got involved in music?

 I am going to put that in.

 Glenn– I play bass.
 I got into music when I was seventeen because I was desperate to be cool, it didn’t work but I found it was a cool thing to do.
 Music was a vibe and all of my immediate friends were just starting out in music.
 Jessy was just starting out on guitar.
-I then met Shaun who was also playing guitar.
+I then met Shaun who was also playing the guitar.
 Music just became a thing we did, we could hang out and play, it was the central vein of our friendship.
 It is a big reason why we are all still friends today.
 We are a tight unit of friends that go back like fourteen years now.
 It is beautiful that I find myself in a band with two of my best friends.
-It is testament as to why music is a profound thing to have in ones life.
+It is a testament as to why music is a profound thing to have in one’s life.
 Why Los Tacos… I met a cool guy named Christiaan from Columbia, I had spent a year living in Argentina.
 I had learned some Spanish and was quite keen to keep it up when I got back.
 So here was this guy who was a musician, someone I could speak Spanish to.
 He introduced me to this restaurant called St Gulian, which is a Mexican restaurant in Green Point, owned by a Mexican family, all the waiters and waitresses are South American.
 Everyone speaks Spanish there.
 He told me about this idea he had to start a Latino band.
 He knew this guy who could rap and who he could probably teach to sing.
 I instantly knew Shaun and Jessy would be keen to do this.
 That for me was the pull, wow Latino project awesome.
 And…

 Shaun – Here we are…

 Glenn– It took a long time for it to become something, I mean we were playing in a garage.
 It was fun and casual.
 We weren’t taking it seriously then, now I see this as a future in my life.
 I see this as something that is always going to be very deeply a part of me.
 To the point where I am… I have never had a tattoo, I have always said I would be keen to get one, but it has to be of the perfect thing, it is going to be something to do with Los Tacos, that I know already.
-Yeah that is my journey as a musician and Los Tacos.
+Yeah, that is my journey as a musician and Los Tacos.
 Over and out.

-Shaun– Hi, I play guitar for Los Tacos.
+Shaun– Hi, I play the guitar for Los Tacos.
 My musical journey sort of started in grade 6 when I was body-boarding, well I had this body-board but I wasn’t really body-boarding.
 I lived in this complex, it is hard to explain it was pretty much on top of this valley, we had all of our own shops, our own everything.
 No-one ever really needed to leave.

 Glenn– In Durban?